jadijadi/lpic1book/content/1037_search_text_files_using_regular_expressions.md

+Title: 103.7 Search text files using regular expressions
+Date: 2021-08-03 13:16
+Category: 103

-#103.7 Search text files using regular expressions
+# 103.7 Search text files using regular expressions
 *Weight: 2*

 Candidates should be able to manipulate files and text data using regular expressions.
 This objective includes creating simple regular expressions containing several notational elements.
 It also includes using regular expression tools to perform searches through a filesystem or file content.